 The latest involves the Lido stETH deviate problem after Terra UST and Celsius Network.
 As news of crypto projects failing one after another keeps coming in, the bear market is almost at its most terrifying point.
 The latest involves the Lido stETH problem after Terra UST and Celsius Network.
-Let us discuss why stETH deviated from ethereum and how will it affect the broader crypto market after its deviation.
+Let us discuss why stETH deviated from ethereum and how will it affect the broader Cryptocurrency Exchange India market after its deviation.

 What is stETH?

 Lido Finance, a decentralised liquid staking service provider for Ethereum, Solana, Kusama, Polkadot, and Polygon, offers a tokenized version of staked Ether called $stETH.
 The mainnet combines with the Beacon Chain once Ethereum transitions away from proof-of-work (PoW) and the Merge, which is expected to happen in Q3/Q4 2022, is finished.

 However, you can purchase stETH, which is backed 1:1 by ETH deposits on the Beacon Chain, if you wish to get exposure to the proof-of-stake (PoS) staking payouts right now.
 The Beacon Chain allows for the exchange of 1 $stETH for 1 $ETH.